This site requires a more recent version of Adobe Flash Player to function properly.

 - A while back, Gap Inc launched its ship-from-store service, which allows the fulfillment of online orders through store inventories.

 - This service not only enables the company to offer a greater variety of merchandise over the Internet, but also helps it improve delivery responsiveness and store traffic.

-- Last year, Gap Inc launched “find in store” and “reserve in store” services to enhance its customer service and integrate the digital and store channel.
+- In 2013, Gap Inc launched “find in store” and “reserve in store” services to enhance its customer service and integrate the digital and store channel.

 - The “find in store” function informs the customers where to find the nearest stores and the “reserve in store” service allows them to reserve up to five items online to try in stores.

 - Since buying clothes is a personal experience and online shopping provides convenience, this offers customers the best of both channels.

 - Encouraged by the pleasing response, the company addedits “reserve in store” service will be expanded to all Gap Stores in the U.S. in 2014.

 - In addition, it began testing a new order in store capability last year, which gives customers an instant access to expanded merchandise offerings over the Internet.

 - For the past several years, Gap Inc's e-commerce sales have increased rapidly driven by strong response to its merchandise along with growing usage of internet for apparel shopping.